 The new strategy of Gucci In China

-Gucci has decided to not open too many new shops in China in new cities, but to renovate and expand the existing ones: to raise customer service standards, creating VIP events, and creating new promotions.
+Gucci has decided to not open too many new shops in China in new cities, but to renovate and expand the existing ones: to raise customer service standards, create VIP events, and create new promotions.

 However, this means that brands will have to begin rethinking their image

-Blake Lively was also the face of Gucci’s new fragrance “Gucci Première”, and came to China to celebrate the launch of the new women fragrance.
+Blake Lively was also the face of Gucci’s new fragrance “Gucci Première”, and came to China to celebrate the launch of the new women’s fragrance.

 To have a better image, Gucci also has corporate social responsibility programs in China.
 The main themes of these programs are education, health, and talent development.
 This year, they announced the establishment of the Gucci Amblyopia Medical Training Center and the Gucci Amblyopic Children’s Treatment Center in Urumqi in Xinjiang.
 Children of Xinjiang suffering from this eye disease will have direct access to medication, without having to travel too far.

 What do you think of this strategy of renewing Gucci stores instead of opening new ones?
 Do you think it is a good idea?
-According to you what would expect Gucci’s Chinese customers?
+According to you what would expect Gucci’s Chinese customers to do?